 Select a tract, month, or collection:

-Therefore, the law is indeed holy, and the commandment is holy, and just, and good.
+Therefore, the law is indeed holy, and the commandment holy, and just, and good.

-Everyone who commits sin also transgresses the law,
+Everyone who practices sin is also practicing lawlessness,

 for sin is lawlessness.

 When did Paul write Romans 7:12?
 When did John write 1John 3:4?
 Before the New Testament began, or after?
 Afterwards, of course.
 But note that Paul did not say, “the law was holy”.
 He said, “the law IS holy”.
 And if in the apostle Paul’s day, the law of Moses was holy, then the law of Moses is still holy.
 Nothing has happened that would change the status of the law from Paul’s day until now.
 The New Covenant that Jesus purchased with his blood has not been amended, and never will be.
 It is an eternal covenant.

 This attitude of reverence for the law is found throughout the New Testament.
 Jesus himself honored his Father by recognizing the holiness and the authority of the law that his Father gave Israel: “Don’t think that I’ve come to destroy the law or the prophets.
 I didn’t come to destroy, but to fulfill.
 Truly, I tell you, until heaven and earth pass away, not one iota or serif of the law will by any means pass away until all things have come to pass” (Mt.
 5:17—18).

 The single most important thing about the law of Moses that anyone can know is simply that it was God’s law, not Moses’.
 It was not the work of human genius; it was revealed from God to Moses and Israel.
 When God finished giving Moses the law, He commanded him straitly, “Do not add to the word that I command you and do not diminish from it” (Dt.
 4:2).
 There is not a single sentence in the law which God gave to Moses that is from man.
 The whole thing came by revelation from God.
 The importance of this truth cannot be overstated.